Ochumba Lubandji

-Ochumba Oseke Lubandji (born 1 July 2001) is a Zambian footballer who plays as a midfielder for Red Arrows FC and the Zambia women's national team.
+Ochumba Oseke Lubandji (born 1 July 2001) is a Zambian footballer who plays as a midfielder for Red Arrows F.C. and the Zambia women's national team.

 International career

 Lubandji was called up to the Zambia squad for the 2018 Women's Africa Cup of Nations.
 She competed for Zambia at the 2018 Africa Women Cup of Nations, playing in one match.

 On 2 July 2021, Lubandji was called up to the 23-player Zambia squad for the delayed 2020 Summer Olympics.

 Lubandji was called up to the Zambia squad for the 2022 Women's Africa Cup of Nations, where they finished in third place.

 She was named to the Zambia squad for the 2023 FIFA Women's World Cup.

 On 3 July 2024, Lubandji was called up to the Zambia squad for the 2024 Summer Olympics.